IsPeterHere/Computational-Models/README.md

 A Non-deterministic finite automata is a fast and efficient generalization of a DFA, an equivalent DFA could could take up to 2^n states to simulate a NFA of n states.
 The non-Deterministic Finite Automata.h defines an interface for a NFA model, and ExampleNFA.cpp provides an example of defining a DFA and querying its language acceptance.
 The NFA uses sparse matrices to simulate the NFA resulting in fast querying of language acceptance even on NFAs with large numbers of nodes.

-sources:
+Reference used:
 1. Jewls of Formal Language Theory ch2 L2.1 ~ A.Salommaa

 ### 2.2 Alternating Finite Automata (r-AFA)

 Alternating finite automata are a generalized method for dealing with non-deterministic automata.
 An r-AFA can have its transition functioned defined by a series of regular expressions leading to a more *programmable* Automata.
-Any n-state DFA can be represented by an equivalent r-AFA of at most log(n) +1 states.
-This implementation uses Boolean vectors to store and efficiently evaluate the transition function giving tremendous space and speed savings in comparison to a symbolic simulation.
+Any n-state DFA can be represented by an equivalent r-AFA of at most log(n) + 1 states.
+In this implementation there are two ways to define an AFA; by a DNF equation (speed advantages if there is a succinct DNF representation), or by Boolean Formula.

-sources:
+Resources Used:
+1.  <a href = "https://github.com/IsPeterHere/General-Boolean-Functions">General Boolean Functions</a>

+Reference used:
 1. Handbook of Formal Languages vol1 2.3.7 ~ G.rozenberg & A.salomaa